Urban Adventure Safety & Risk Management Center - Personal Growth quest for Intermediate level adventurers

 6

-Document your complete risk management plan: location details, known hazards, mitigation strategies, equipment list with redundancies, timeline with check-in points, emergency contacts with what information each needs, and abort criteria.
-Share this with your emergency contact before every adventure.
+Write your complete risk management plan: location details, known hazards, mitigation strategies, equipment with redundancies, timeline with check-in points, emergency contacts with role-specific information, and abort criteria.
+Share this document with your emergency contact before the adventure and establish check-in protocols.

 Gear Up for Your Quest